SanDisk stock slide makes company an attractive target - analysts

 The stock has slipped nearly 32 percent this year alone as SanDisk reported a string of issues, including unplanned maintenance at its chip foundry, weak sales of enterprise products and lean inventory levels of NAND memory chips.

-The stock's sell off has left SanDisk with a market value of about $13 billion as of Thursday's close, making the company "an excellent takeover target" and attractive to memory chipmakers including Micron Technology Inc and SK Hynix Inc, Bernstein analysts said in a research note.
+The stock's sell off has left SanDisk with a market value of about $13 billion (9 billion pounds) as of Thursday's close, making the company "an excellent takeover target" and attractive to memory chipmakers including Micron Technology Inc and SK Hynix Inc, Bernstein analysts said in a research note.

 Shares of SanDisk, whose flash memory storage chips are also used in smartphones and other mobile devices, rose as much as 5 percent to $67.78 on Monday.